 An Example With Lyft

 Once you get a ride request, you need to accept it.
 With Lyft’s new app, it will automatically take you into navigation.
-Once that has been done, use your app selector to select the Uber Partner app to go offline and then go back to the Navigation app to drive to your passenger.
+Once that has been done, use your app selector to select the Uber Partner app to go offline and then go back to the Navigation app to drive to your passenger. iPhone users can quickly go to the Uber Partner app by clicking the blue message at the top of the screen.

 When following any driving directions, don’t follow navigation blindly.
 It is not uncommon for navigation to send you to the alley behind the house instead of the address requested.
 It is highly unlikely that someone wants to be picked up in the alley.
 As you get close to the pickup point, switch back to the Lyft app as the pin point will give you a more exact position as to where the rider requested the ride.